YousefSaber/Excel-Exercises/README.md

         * `XLOOKUP`
         * `COUNTA`
         * Pivot Table
- * Make sure to download the files locally before opening them in a browser.
 ***
 ## Incase of Errors and missing analysis.
 * `~$extract-text.xlsx` doesn't work it's just created there by default, instead open the `extract-text.xlsx` file to view the analysis.